Impact of US Tariffs on Canada' Economy

 Many of these organizations are turning to the digital world to mitigate the effects of these challenges.
 Reassurances for customers, current and prospective, are incredibly valuable in light of this trade war.
 Not only are suppliers using web, social media and email to engage in dialogues with customers, but they are even offering online discounts to local purchasers that may no longer want to import their materials from abroad.
 The key is to have a digital platform that gives you access to prospective customers.
 With the right tools in place, any business can pivot at a moment's notice and achieve success in spite of the changing political climate.

-The good news is that this doomsday talk may be a little bit far-fetched.
+The good news is that this doomsday talk might be a little bit far-fetched.
 More importantly, these tariffs are likely to be temporary.
 People living in both countries should hope that this trade war ends soon, not only for the sake of their digital landscape but for the overall prosperity of the countries.